akotulu/nikon900arduino-motorizer/README.md

 Transport not included

-*PS: Arduino Nano comes with USB Nano plug, some idiot in Arduino department changed it, used to be micro*
+*PS: Arduino Nano comes with USB Mini plug, some idiot in Arduino department changed it, used to be micro*

 ### Printer